 Focus on keeping it Subtle: One of the key factors you should consider while using fill flash is naturalism.
 You certainly don’t want your subject to look unrealistic due to a superfluous light.

-If you are shooting outdoor, don’t rival the sun rather try to complement the sunlight by adjusting the intensity of the fill flash.
+If you are shooting outdoors, don’t rival the sun rather try to complement the sunlight by adjusting the intensity of the fill flash.
 In order to adjust the intensity, dial down the flash power.
 You can also contemplate using a diffuser to achieve a natural image.

 Place the Subject in an Angling Position with the Sun: To portray a mind-blowing portrait using the fill flash, angle the sun with respect to the subject- place the subject in such a way so that the sun is behind the back of the subject.